FAQs

 Fellows will also run an Israel education program on their campuses during the spring semester as part of the fellowship.

-Participation in full in all conferences, in the Israel trip, and in the distance learning is required for all fellows.
+Participation in full in all conferences and in the distance learning is required for all fellows.

 WHO IS ELIGIBLE TO APPLY FOR THE NACHSHON PROJECT UNDERGRADUATE FELLOWSHIP?